ig3/srf/README.md

 This isn't necessary but it ensures greater consistency between the various srf metrics, particularly related to matured cards.

+## Study

+When you study a card, its front side will be presented.

+Review the front side and try to recall the corresponding back side.

+When you are ready, click the Flip button or click the space bar (shortcut for Flip).

+The back side of the card will be displayed, with buttons to indicate how well you remembered the card:

+ * Again: you didn't remember the card - you need to see it again soon
+ * Hard: you remembered the card but it was a bit hard to recall
+ * Good: you remembered the card
+ * Easy: you remembered the card but it was too easy

+The card is then scheduled for review according to which button you clicked.

+If there is another card due for study, the front of it is displayed and you continue your study.

+If there are no more cards to be studied at this time the home page is displayed.
+You can review your progress and return to study when additional cards come due for study.

+Every card that is not 'new' has a time when it is due.
+If this is before the current time, you may study the card.
+If it is in the future, you may not study the card.
+You must wait until the card is due for review to study it.

+The only exception is new cards.
+They don't have a due time.
+Instead, they are presented when study time does not exceed configured limits, up to a maximum number of new cards per day.

 ## Scheduling

-Cards have a due time (seconds since the epoch).

-Cards are 'due' if their due time is before the current time.

-Cards are 'overdue' if their due time is more than 24 hours before the current time.

-The cards to be studied are the cards that are due: those with a due time before the current time.

-Cards have an interval: this is the time from when they were last studied until they are next due.

-When studying, the due cards are presented according to their intervals: from shortest to longest.
-When there is a backlog, this minimizes the delay to reviewing the cards with the shortest intervals.
-Delay to review is most significant for cards with shorter intervals and less significant for cards with longer intervals.
-If there are multiple cards with the same interval, they are presented in order of due time.

-When a card is seen, it can be updated with one of four buttons:
+After a card has been studied you click Again, Hard, Good or Easy and the card is scheduled for review accordingly.

+The time from one review to the next is called the 'interval'.
+It is adjusted according to your study history and the button you click.
+The adjusted interval is then used to schedule the card for its next review.

+All the scheduling parameters are configurable.
+The following sections describe the default configuration.

 ### Again
-For cards you don't remember.

-The interval is reduced to 10% (config.againIntervalFactor) of its previous interval or 20 seconds (config.againMinInterval), whichever is greater.
+This is for cards that you could not remember: that you want to see again soon.
+The card is scheduled to be reviewed in 10% of the time since it was last reviewed, with a minimum of 20 seconds.

 ### Hard
-For cards you remember with difficulty.

-Interval is reduced to 50% (config.hardIntervalFactor) of its previous interval or 30 seconds (config.hardMinInterval), whichever is greater.
+This is for cards that you could remember but they were too hard: it was too long since the last review and you want to see the card again sooner.
+The card is scheduled to be reviewed in 50% of the time since it was last reviewed, with a minimum of 30 seconds.

 ### Good

-For cards that you remember well.
+This is for cards that you could remember well: the timing since the last review was good - it was not too hard and not too easy.
+The card will be scheduled for review after a longer interval than the time since it was last studied.

-Interval is changed by a factor that is a product of the card's ease factor and a global 'correct' factor.
+The Interval is changed by a factor that is a product of the card's ease factor and a global 'correct' factor.

 The card's ease factor is an exponentially weighted moving average of the weighted response values for the card.
-The parameters are configurable but by default the factor ranges from 0 to 4 with a fairly aggressive decay: there is much more weight on recent answers than older answers.
-This reflects how hard or easy the card has been recently.
-Ancient history doesn't matter.
-Most cards start out being hard and become easy with practice.

-The global 'correct' factor is adjusted towards an overall average of 90% of cards with an interval more than 21 days (config.matureThreshold) being Hard, Good or Easy (i.e. not Again).
-This is a linear average of answers over the past 1 month (config.percentCorrectWindow).
-If percent correct is more than 90%, the factor is increased.
-If percent correct is less than 90% it is decreased.
-It is only adjusted once per day (config.correctFactorAdjustmentInterval).
-It is adjusted very slowly as there is a lot of delay to the consequences: rapid adjustment would lead to
-oscillations: wildly fluctuating factor.
+The weights are 0, 1, 2 and 4 for Again, Hard, Good and Easy respectivley.
+The decay factor is 0.9.

+The ease factor is dominated by performance on recent reviews.
+Older reviews quickly become insignificant.
+But there is some 'history': the factor is larger for cards that have consistently been Good or Easy and smaller for cards that have consistently been Again or Hard.

+The range of the ease factor is 0 to 4.
+It is a simple multiplier for the interval.
+If you keep choosing Again, the factor will drop to 0.
+If you consistently click Good, the factor will rise to 2: the interval will double after each review.
+A mix of Good and Hard will result in a factor between 1 and 2, resulting in a slower increase in the interval.

+The card ease factor begins at 0 for a new card but will quickly climb with a few Good answers.
+It is expected that it will typically be between 1 and 2 for a card past the initial learning phase.

+The card ease factor is specific to the card.
+Each card has its own history of answers and its own ease factor.

+One of the objectives of the scheduler is an overall recollection of 90% of mature cards.
+Mature cards are those with an interval of more than 21 days.
+For this calculation, Again is considered failure while Hard, Good and Easy are all success.
+So, the target is that you are able to achieve Hard, Good or Easy for 90% of reviews of mature cards.

+The percentage correct is calculated by a linear sliding window of answers in the past month.

+The 'correct' factor is adjusted up or down according to whether the average percent correct is greater than or less than 90%.
+It is adjusted slowly, only once per day.

+The 'correct' factor is not specific to any card.
+It is adjusted according to overall performance.

-The new interval is simply the old interval multiplied by these two factors, then subject to minimums according to the answers (from 20 seconds for Again to 1 day for Easy) and a global maximum (default: 1 year).
+The new interval is the product of the old interval multiplied by these two factors, then subject to minimum 60 seconds and maximum 1 year.

 ### Easy

-For cards that you remember very well, that you are viewing too frequently.
+For cards that you remember very well: the time since the last review was too short and you don't want to see the card again so soon.

-Interval is changed by a factor that is 1.5 times the factor that would have been used if the answer had been Good.
+The interval is changed by a factor that is 1.5 times the factor that would have been used if the answer had been Good, with a minimum interval of 1 day.

+For example, if the interval since the last review was 1 day and for Good the factor would have been 2, resulting in a new interval of 2 days, the factor for Easy would be 3 (2 * 1.5), resulting in a new interval of 3 days.

 ## New Cards